jupyter-book/mystmd/docs/execute-notebooks.md

 ## Launching a Server

-mystmd performs execution of notebooks by communication with a Jupyter Server.
+MyST performs execution of notebooks by communication with a Jupyter Server.
 Jupyter Server is distributed as a Python package, which can be installed from PyPI or conda-forge, e.g.
 ```bash
 pip install jupyter-server
 ```